-The CSH Law Aviation Practice Group serves a variety of companies and individuals in the Aviation industry, all of whom have been significantly impacted by the current COVID-19 crisis.
+The Cranfill Sumner Aviation Practice Group serves a variety of companies and individuals in the Aviation industry, all of whom have been significantly impacted by the current COVID-19 crisis.
 These are unprecedented times that require creative strategies, especially as the situation and the regulatory environment continues to rapidly change.
 We have been listening to the challenges our clients are facing and providing consultation on best practice strategies for coping with and handling the issues raised by the novel coronavirus.
 We wanted to provide a central location of resource information for our Aviation industry clients to help through these uncertain times.
 Our firm is open, working remotely, here to serve our Aviation clients’ needs.

 Note: This article is current as of April 2, 2020 and consists of highlights from various resources, but does not include all information available on each topic.
 We recommend our readers check current FAA policies and regulations online as well as industry associations.

 Has the FAA issued any rulings or orders regarding COVID-19 with which we need to comply in the aviation industry?